- Civil Process

 Civil Process Procedures

 We require prepayment for all civil processes.
-Remit $48.70 for each process needing to be served.
-You will be refunded or billed for any payments below or above the $48.70 amount.
+Remit $49.50 for each process to be served except Subpoena send $74.50.
+You will be refunded/billed below or above those amounts according to the services provided.
+We will not refund under $1.00.
 Make checks payable to San Miguel Sheriff's Office.
 For questions call 970-369-8624 or email the Civil Deputy.

 We do not accept faxes or emails for papers to be served.